asterisk/documentation/docs/Development/Roadmap/Asterisk-14-Projects/Asterisk-14-Project-URI-Media-Playback.md

 	+ The body parsers should be updated for a playback operation to return the structured Playback object.
 * A new `text_uri_body_parser` should be added that parses a body into a `struct ast_uri_list`.
 This should be hard-typed to convert the URI list into a structured Playback object.

-!!! note
+/// note
 This is limiting, but for now, we don't have any use for a URI list in ARI outside of specifying a list of media resources.
 If that assumption proves false later, that code should be re-visited.

-[//]: # (end-note)
+///

 Test Plan
 =========